Predicting Parkinson's disease trajectory using clinical and functional MRI features: a reproduction and replication

 \subsection{Robustness to workflow variations}

-We assessed the performance of the different models for each time point and feature for different variations of the analysis workflow (Figure~\ref{fig:perf-comp}).
+We assessed the performance of the different models for each time point and feature for different variations of the {default} workflow {(which itself, corresponds to a replication of the original workflow)} (Fig~\ref{fig:perf-comp}).

 \textit{Workflow A.2}, in which we trained the different models on the replication cohort instead of the closest-to-original one, showed only small differences in R2 values with the \textit{default workflow}, except for fALFF at Year 1 and ReHo at Year 4.
 Indeed, performance was slightly lower at Year 1 for fALFF and higher at Year 4 for ReHo, with raw effect size above 0.15.
 At Year 1, the replication cohort was composed of 16 more participants than the closest-to-original cohort and exhibited a lower mean MDS-UPDRS score at Baseline compared to the original cohort.
 At Year 4, we also found differences in term of sample size, age of participants and Baseline MDS-UPDRS score between the replication cohort, the original one and the closest-to-original one.
-These differences might explain the variations between models performance, even if R2 values remained better-than-chance for Year 1 and close to other performance obtained with different variations.
-Best model performance of \textit{workflow A.2} remained better than chance-level.
+These differences might explain the variations between {performance of models}, even if R2 values remained better-than-chance for Year 1 and close to other performance obtained with different variations.
+Best performance of \textit{workflow A.2} remained better than chance-level.

 Performance of models trained with variations in pre-processing pipeline (\textit{workflows B.1, B.2 and B.3}) was similar to those of the default workflow, with R2 absolute difference with the \textit{default workflow} below 0.15 except at Year 4 with fALFF in which the \textit{B.2 workflow} (no structural segmentation) led to lower R2 values and at baseline with fMRIprep pipeline (\textit{B.3 workflow}).
-For these, best performance was better than chance but not the average performance across model and parcellation combination.
+For these, the best performance achieved was better than chance.